spacetimeengineer/steamware/README.md

 Open
 Shield

+**it** : Initial Type
+Defaults to 'O' for open which is identical to the diagram above.
+'P' is protected which is hollow but covered; for this track-string acts like a pipe extention function.
+'F' is for filled and it is not hollow at all.
+In this case filled just means that open scad interprets a solid object. **WARNING:** The slicer may print at whastever density it wants.

 **en** : Export Name
 ====================
 **en** is the baseline-name for the files which will be generated without specifying the extentions.
 They will be placed inside a directory of the same name which will be written to the **export-directory** Any generated files will have this name plus whatever extension the file requires.
 If left blank, **en** defaults to unnamed_steamware_<n>.